 How to reach Kerala

-A modern and progressive state with a cosmopolitan scene, Kerala is quite easily accessible.
+A modern and progressive state with a cosmopolitan scene, is quite easily accessible.
 Well connected to all major systems of transport, this place is now one of the most sought-after travel destinations in the world.
 It is the main seaport opening Cochin to the Arabian Sea.
-A trip to Kerala is a healthy, educated and enriching, rejuvenating, and fulfilling experience.
+A trip to Kerala is a healthy, educational, enriching, rejuvenating, and fulfilling experience.

 An important tourist destination among Indians and foreigners, Kerala is very well connected with: